Use to find companies where this pattern is active.

 Emergence

-Three cash-flow ratios sit in elevated ranges: trailing twelve-month operating cash flow as a share of revenue (industry-benchmarked), free cash flow as a share of operating cash flow (industry-benchmarked, i.e. high FCF after capex), and annual operating cash flow as a share of sales (self-mapped against 30%).
-The three observations describe the cash-flow line from three angles — TTM operating cash margin, the share of operating cash flow that survives capex, and annual operating cash margin.
+Three cash-flow ratios sit in elevated ranges: operating cash flow as a share of revenue for the latest reported fiscal year (industry-benchmarked), free cash flow as a share of operating cash flow (industry-benchmarked, i.e. a larger FCF share after capex than at most peers), and annual operating cash flow as a share of sales (self-mapped against 30%).
+The three observations describe the cash-flow line from three angles — operating cash margin against its industry, the share of operating cash flow that survives capex, and the same margin against its own absolute scale.

 Limits